MaximeKjaer/tf-dotty/docs/reshape.md

 }
 ```

-These match types are highly recursive; with the default setting of 512 MB of memory for the JVM, computing `100 * 100` results in a stack overflow on Dotty 0.21.0-RC1 [check this; give big-O of depth], which is too limiting for what actual machine learning workloads need to compute.
+These match types are highly recursive; with the default setting of 512 MB of memory for the JVM, computing `100 * 100` results in a stack overflow on Dotty 0.21.0-RC1 [todo: check this; give big-O of depth], which is too limiting for what actual machine learning workloads need to compute.

 ### Second attempt: with compiler support